Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

    />
  </figure>

-Below we describe each of these layers and explain how this separation enables many different use cases.
+Below I describe each of these layers and explain how this separation enables many different use cases.

 ### Internal C API